 - Google launched Flutter in February 2018.
 Flutter 1.9 is the latest version released in September 2019.

-- Popular applications build with Flutter are Google ads app, Hamilton Broadway Musical app, Alibaba, eBay, Square, JD Finance, etc.
+- Popular applications built with Flutter are Google ads app, Hamilton Broadway Musical app, Alibaba, eBay, Square, JD Finance, etc.

 Overview of Facebook’s React Native